Understanding the trans-Neptunian Solar system: Reconciling the results of serendipitous stellar occultations and the inferences from the cratering record: Introduction

-Thus, well constrained measurements of the size-number distribution of trans-Neptunian objects, especially Cold Classicals, at sizes well below $\sim 50~\rm{km}$~could provide strong support for models of their formation; planetesimal formation via the streaming instability \citep{2005ApJ...620..459Y, 2007Natur.448.1022J} is currently generally seen as the most promising mechanism for forming planetesimals at these sizes \citep{2020arXiv200205756R}, and makes clear predictions for the expected size-number distribution {\revised below the primordial break in the size-number distribution} \citep{2016ApJ...822...55S,2017ApJ...847L..12S}.
+Thus, well constrained measurements of the size-number distribution of trans-Neptunian objects, especially Cold Classicals, at sizes well below $\sim 50~\rm{km}$~could provide strong support for models of their formation; planetesimal formation via the streaming instability \citep{2005ApJ...620..459Y, 2007Natur.448.1022J} is currently generally seen as the most promising mechanism for forming planetesimals at these sizes \citep{2022ASSL..466....3R}, and makes clear predictions for the expected size-number distribution {\revised below the primordial break in the size-number distribution} \citep{2016ApJ...822...55S,2017ApJ...847L..12S}.
 Conversely, of course, such measurements might instead provide evidence of a competing mechanism, such as fluffy aggregate growth \citep{2016ApJ...832L..19A}, collisional pebble agglomeration \citep{2016ApJ...818..175S}, or turbulent clustering \citep{2010Icar..208..518C,2016LPI....47.2661C,2020ApJ...892..120H}.

 At sizes below tens of kilometres, however, it is prohibitively difficult to strongly constrain size-number distribution with reflected light surveys \citep{2004AJ....128.1364B, 2014ApJ...782..100F}.
 Two techniques can be employed to measure the size-number distribution down to sizes of a couple hundred meters.
 Small TNOs can be detected by serendipitous occultations of stars \citep{2003ApJ...594L..63R, 2009Natur.462..895S}, and counting the size-number distribution of craters on Pluto and Charon seen by \textit{New Horizons} to infer the size-number distribution of the impactors \citep{2017Icar..287..187R}.
-So far, three experiments have reported detections of serendipitous occultations \citep[][]{2012ApJ...761..150S, 2019NatAs...3..301A, 2020submitted}, and at least one more under construction \citep{2019EPSC...13.1089L}.
+So far, four experiments have reported detections of serendipitous occultations \citep[][]{2012ApJ...761..150S, 2015MNRAS.446..932L, 2019NatAs...3..301A, 2020submitted}, and at least one more under construction \citep{2019EPSC...13.1089L}, while others provided upper limits \citep{2008AJ....135.1039B,2009AJ....138..568B,2010AJ....139.2003W,2013MNRAS.429.1626C,2013AJ....146...14Z}.

 The serendipitous occultation surveys have found generally results compatible with one another, which give the number of $\sim\rm{km}$~objects to be $10 \sim 100 \times$~as numerous as inferred from the cratering record \citep{2019Sci...363..955S} (Figure \ref{fig:smallBodyObservations}).
 Reconciling these two sets of observations may be possible as they do not necessarily sample the same populations of bodies{\revised, as the occultations measure the present day population along the line of sight, and the craters are a time-integrated record of bodies overlapping the orbit of Pluto-Charon}.
 Here we investigate whether a hypothetical extension of the Cold populations to larger semimajor axes can be consistent with both sets of observations, allowing for the possibility that the characteristic formation size of bodies might decrease (or increase) with their semimajor axis of formation.
 In \textsection \ref{sec:methods}, we outline the method we use to model the evolution of the trans-Neptunian populations and compare them to observations.
 In \textsection \ref{sec:results}, we present the results of the modelling.
 In \textsection \ref{sec:discussion}, we discuss the implications of the results and how they can be validated.
 In \textsection \ref{sec:conclusions}, we present our conclusions.